GeovaneJefferson/timemachine/README.md

 ## Attention!
 * This project (Time Machine) is not affiliated with Apple.
 * This is a backup application created using PySide6 for Linux.
-* Make sure that your clock method is "24-hour clock", not "12-hour clock" AM/PM.
 * Time Machine WILL NOT ERASE OR FORMAT YOUR EXTERNAL DEVICE!

 <p align="center">